heartListeners/heartListener/README.md

 To ensure the security of your personal information, we will endeavor to take various security measures in accordance with industry standards to protect your personal information, so as to minimize the risk of your personal information being damaged, embezzled, revealed, accessed without authorization, disclosed and changed.We will actively establish data classification and grading systems, data security management standards and data security development standards to manage and regulate the storage and use of your personal information and ensure that no personal information unrelated to our services are collected.

 Your account has security protection function.
 Please keep your account and password information properly.
-HeartListener will ensure that your information is not lost, abused or altered by backing up to other servers, encrypting user passwords and other security measures.
+SleepZ will ensure that your information is not lost, abused or altered by backing up to other servers, encrypting user passwords and other security measures.
 Despite the aforementioned security measures, please note that there is no "100% security measure" on the information network.
 In order to prevent security incidents, we have formulated a proper early warning mechanism and emergency response plan in accordance with laws and regulations.If a security incident does occur, we will inform you of the relevant situation by email, letter, call, push notification and other relevant methods.
 When it is difficult to inform the subject of personal information one by one, we will take a reasonable and effective way to release an announcement.
 At the same time, we will also take the initiative to report the handling of personal information security incidents in accordance with the requirements of regulatory authorities, and closely cooperate with the government and regulatory authorities.